 So just because things have run hard doesn’t mean the party is going to stop, at least anytime soon.
-Yet by bailing out and running to the safety of guaranteed losses (holding cash), many investors are falling into the trap referred to in Peter’s quote, at the beginning of this article.
+Yet by bailing out and running to the safety of guaranteed losses (holding cash).
+Many investors are falling into the trap refer to in Peter’s quote.
+At the beginning of this article.

 Remember more money is lost preparing for or anticipating a crash than actually in one…

 This scenario reminds me of another great quote, from my old stomping ground, the East End of London.